Coral is on a 3/4″ frag plug and is a short-stem torch!

-The Euphyllia Torch Coral is a large polyp stony (LPS) coral, often referred to as Trumpet Coral or Pom-Pom Coral.
+The Euphyllia Torch Coral is a large polyp stony (LPS) coral.
 It has long and flowing polyps with single rounded tips which are visible throughout the day and night, hiding its branching skeletal base most of the time.
 It may be brown or green with yellow on the tips of its tentacles.
 The yellow will sometimes appear to glow under actinic lighting.